texta-tk/texta-tk.github.io/sources/api.rst.txt

 **strings:** keywords or phrases to search for.

+**class:** Specific details for this mandatory parameter are below.

 **operator:** relationship between the keyword.

     **"must"** - *default* - conjunctive (AND) directive, all the listed keywords must exist in the document.